Phantom Cameras

 To raise a camera’s priority and make it dominant:

-Because priority is numeric, you can also activate multiple cameras simultaneously and let priority values determine dominance without manually disabling others.
+Because priority is numeric, you can activate multiple cameras simultaneously and let priority values determine dominance without manually disabling others.

 Requesting Camera Data